wefell/Behavioral-Cloning/writeup_report.md

 ![alt text](./images/brightness_9.png "brightness 1.2")

 After collecting and augmenting the data, I had a total of 906,800 images.
 I then preprocessed the data using a keras lambda layer to normalize the image data and a cropping layer to crop 70 pixels from the top of the image, 25 pixels from the bottom, and 30 pixels from each side.
+The purpose of cropping is to greatly reduce the amount of irrelavent data, freeing up capacity in the neural network to learn from the most relavant data.
 Here are examples of the final images fed into the neural network:

 ![alt text](./images/final_1.png "Final 1")
 ![alt text](./images/final_2.png "Final 2")